kryman0/time_registrations/README.md

 First, either change the database/username/password to be used with your MariaDB instance, or use those preconfigured with the application's *.env* file.
 (You need to create a user and grant necessary privileges on your MariaDB server.)
 Second, create the database and execute the sql files in correct order, e.g. `mariadb -u time_reg -ptime_registrations -D time_registrations < database/sql/some_file`.
 The order should be first the users and after that the timestamps table, and there is also test data to be tried on, insert users and timestamps, respectively.

-In the root of the repo run `composer run dev`.
-This will start the backend application.
+In the root of the repo run `composer install` and `composer run dev`.
+This will install the project's dependencies and start the backend application.

 ### Frontend